MING: A Functional Approach to Learning Molecular Generative Models: EXPERIMENTS

-\paragraph{Implementations} We adhere to the evaluation protocol outlined in GDSS \cite{jo2022score}, in which we utilize the same data splits.
-To assess the impact of hyperparameter settings, we ablate different hidden feature dimensions $\{64, 128, 256\}$, latent-z dimensions $k \in \{8, 16\}$, coordinate-input dimensions $d \in \{10, 20, 30, 37\}$ on ZINC250k and $d \in \{5, 7, 9\}$ on QM9.
+\paragraph{Implementations} We adhere to the evaluation protocol outlined in GDSS \citep{jo2022score}, in which we utilize the same data splits.
+To assess the impact of hyperparameter settings, we ablate different hidden feature dimensions $\{64, 128, 256\}$, latent z dimensions $k \in \{8, 16, 32\}$, coordinate input dimensions $d \in \{10, 20, 30, 37\}$ on ZINC250k, $d \in \{5, 7, 9\}$ on QM9 and $d \in \{20, 25\}$ on MOSES.
 We set the inner optimization iterations to three for all experiments.
-We observe that MING performs competitively with only 100 diffusion steps on QM9 and 30 diffusion steps on ZINC250k.
-The main reported results represent the mean of three samplings, each consisting of 10000 sampled molecules.
-Detailed hyperparameter settings can be found in Appendix \ref{sec:exp}.
+We observe that MING performs competitively with only 100 diffusion steps on QM9, 30 diffusion steps on ZINC250k, and 100 diffusion steps on MOSES.
+The main results report the mean of three samplings, each consisting of 10000 sampled molecules for ZINC25k, QM9, and 25000 sampled molecules for MOSES.
+The hyperparameter settings are provided in Appendix \ref{sec:exp}.